kruczekrobert/autopytic/README.md

 - Auto-documentation code after every robot end
 - Auto-progress with recalculation on-the-fly
-- Auto-update robot status on management system using your own REST-API ...
+- Auto-update robot status on management system using your own REST-API
+- Simple VSC snippets to be fastest rpa in the entire word...
+...
 ```